eric2033/rev/README.md

-project for 3d audio course at NYU
+project for 3D Audio course at NYU